joaotavora/beardbolt/README.md

 * `beardbolt-ccj-extra-flags`: A string of extra compilation flags to append to the compilation command devined from `compile_commands.json`.

+* `beardbolt-shuffle-rainbow`: Use less pretty rainbow colors, but potentially more useful and contrasting ones.

 <a name="benchmarks"></a>
 ### Benchmarks vs RMSbolt